Take a fresh look at your lifestyle.

 Rameshwar Temple (left), One of the shivlings believed to be built by Lord Ram (center), Varuna Ghat (right)

 Situated after the longest route ( 28 km ) from Bimchandi to Rameshvara at the bank of river Varuna is the Rameshwar Mahadev Temple.
 According to famous belief, after the killing of Ravana Lord Rama did penance here and established a Shiv linga to get away from the sin of killing a Brahmana.
-Every year in the month of November an annual fair of “Lota – Bhanta” happens here.
-Where devotees offer cooked food from potato, eggplant to Lord Shiva, and pray for the wellbeing of their children.
+Every year in November an annual fair of “Lota – Bhanta” happens here.
+Where devotees offer cooked food from potato, and eggplant to Lord Shiva, and pray for the wellbeing of their children.

 Nearby this temple, a temple dedicated to the goddess Tulja Bhawani is present.
 Tulja Bhawani is the form of goddess Durga and kula Devi of Veer Chatrapati Shiva Ji Maharaj.